PuffinBlue/josharcher/content/code/LPTHW/LPTHW-Ex5-More-Variables-Printing.md

 However, it doesn't seems to have the Python 3.6 behaviour in there yet, so extract that from the topmost link.

-I know, confusing, but that seems to have been a bit of a thing in Python over the last few year and I guess played a part in the big rift from Python 2 to Python 3.
+I know, confusing, but that seems to have been a bit of a thing in Python over the last few years and I guess played a part in the big rift from Python 2 to Python 3.

 Anyway, heres the script...